ImYasuf/VoidUi/README.md

 ## Notifications

-Notifications appear as cards in the bottom-right corner of the screen with a color-coded accent and an animated progress bar.
+Notifications **slide in from the right** as cards in the bottom-right corner of the screen.
+Multiple notifications stack with a slight width offset to give a layered depth effect.
+Each card has an **X button** to dismiss it early, and an animated progress bar that drains over the duration.

 ```lua
 -- Via the window object: